Articles on: SEO Tests

 1. From the LaunchPad in SEOTesting, navigate to the site you want to integrate with GA4.

-2. From that site's Dashboard, click on the Edit button that's along the top of the screen
+2. From that site's Dashboard, click on the 'Actions' button at the top of the screen and then select 'Edit'.

 3. When looking at the website's settings page, click on the Integrations tab

-5. Once the Google OAuth screens have returned you to SEOTesting, click back to the integrations tab, and enter the GA4 property id in the new settings space can find the GA4 property id by navigating to GA4 and the property in question.
-Within GA4 go to Settings -> Property -> Property Details.
+4. In the Google Analytics 4 section, click the edit button on the right hand side.
+Here you need to enter the GA4 property ID, which you can find by logging into GA4 and go to Settings -> Property -> Property Details.
 The Property id will be displayed in the top right of the screen.

 Creating an LLM Test

-3. Tag the test if you wish with the type of change you've made.
-(Tags are pre-defined and will auto-complete if you've used a value before)
+1. On the test creation screen, give the test a name and a full description of the changes made to the page.
+Tag the test if you wish with the type of change you've made.
+(Tags are pre-defined and will auto-complete if you've used a value before).

-4. The LLM test type can be Page or Site.
+2. Upon clicking the Next button, you can select the LLM test type which can be Page or Site.

 Was this article helpful?